Walk through an ancient cloud forest full of wildlife

 Almost all the tourists come here to hike through the rain forest of Monteverde.
 This is possible both in Monteverde itself, but also in the Santa Elena Nature Reserve or the Children’s Eternal Rainforest.
 The reserves are comparable as the cloud forest is the same, just like the wildlife that live in it.
 Monteverde is busier than the others but also offers more facilities.

 One of the best excursions is to go out with a guide.
-Many people have trouble spotting animals in this “green wall”, but the guides know exactly where to look.
+Many people have trouble spotting animals in this wall of greens, but the guides know exactly where to look.
 And they have knowledge of the behaviour of animals so that you have a bigger chance to spot for example the quetzal.

 You can go on a night walk with a guide.
 During a night walk, you will find that the cloud forest offers a unique world at night.
 You have the opportunity to see snakes, large tarantulas, countless insects such as walking branches, but also sleeping birds and bats.
 And with a bit of luck, nocturnal animals such as kinkajous, opossums and possibly a predator such as an ocelot.